 Manage FoxIT with Group Policy and PolicyPak Video Transcript

 Hello, everybody.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.In this video, we’re going to learn how to configure FoxIT Reader using Group Policy and PolicyPak.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.In this video, we’re going to learn how to configure FoxIT Reader using Group Policy and PolicyPak.

 Let’s start off with taking a look at FoxIT Reader.
 I’m just logged on as a standard user.
 I’m not an administrator.
 I’m just a standard user.
 I’m a big fan of FoxIT Reader, but if you go to “Tools/Preferences…” there are a lot of things that a regular user – someone without admin rights –can do to unfortunately make your machine less secure.
 If you’re going to be deploying FoxIT Reader to all of your client machines, you’re going to want to make sure that the application itself is locked down and secure.